 What is it?

 A systematic investment plan (SIP) is a plan in which investors make equal payments on a regular basis.
-They make them into a mutual fund, trading account, or retirement account, an example of this being a 401(k).
+They make them into a mutual fund, trading account, or retirement or annuities account, an example of this being a 401(k).
 SIPs allow investors to routinely save with a smaller amount of money.
 At the same time, they benefit from the long-term advantages that come from ‘dollar-cost-averaging’ (DCA).

 For context, DCA is a popular investment strategy where an investor divides up the total amount.
 They do this so that it can be invested across periodic purchases of a target asset.
 The reason for this is to try and reduce the impact of volatility on the purchase as a whole.
 The purchases occur regardless of what the asset’s price is and at regular intervals.
 As a result, this strategy removes much of the intricate work of attempting to time the market to make purchases of equities.
 Specifically, at the best possible prices.
 It is common to refer to dollar-cost averaging as the ‘constant dollar plan’.